vivibui/bluemoon/README.md

 ### JdbcTemplate

-We will again be using Spring Dependency Injection in this application.
+We will use Spring Dependency Injection in this application.

 An example of how to use Spring Dependency Injection to get an instance of `JdbcTemplate` in your DAOs can be found in the `/src/main/java/com/techelevator/dao/JdbcUserDao.java` code.
-If also have examples in your **module-2 casptone** DAOs.

 If you declare a field of type `JdbcTemplate` and add it as an argument to the constructor, Spring automatically injects an instance for you: